 THINGS TO SEE NEARBYFontevraud Abbey, the biggest monastic complex in Europen has a fascinating history and interesting architecture and is well worth a visit; Saumur, the “gem of Anjou”, is real horse country and home to the famous Cadre Noir horse riders; all the caves carved into the rock which have shaped the region’s landscapes and boosted some of the main local businesses (wine, mushroom growing); the unique cave village of Rochemenier; the La Sablière caves, the Les Forges cave houses, the town of Doué-la-Fontaine, etc. The chateaus of the Loire.
 Further away there is Angers, Puy du Fou theme park, Futuroscope theme park, etc.

-The reception rooms at the Hotel The Originals Le Domaine de Mestré are ideal for groups of around 20 people (perhaps for management/team events) who want to “escape” from everyday concerns so they can reflect, create, strengthen bonds and get to know each other better.
+The reception rooms at Le Domaine de Mestré, The Originals Relais are ideal for groups of around 20 people (perhaps for management/team events) who want to “escape” from everyday concerns so they can reflect, create, strengthen bonds and get to know each other better.
 The four meeting rooms have a traditional charm as well as all the modern equipment you could need for study days or residential meetings.
 Visitors can access the whole estate and enjoy the unique ambience which lends itself to hard work, pleasurable distractions and a congenial experience.